Mounjaro side effects

 In other studies, like one investigating tirzepatide and cancer rates, Mounjaro and other GLP-1 receptor agonists have been linked to a reduction in some cancers, especially ones linked to high blood glucose levels, diabetes and obesity.

-When prescribing, your doctor will consider the benefits of Mounjaro for you and make sure they outweigh the risk of side effects.
+When prescribing Mounjaro, your doctor will consider the benefits of it for you and make sure they outweigh the risk of side effects.
 Losing weight can reduce the risk of serious medical conditions like stroke, heart attack, high blood pressure and heart disease.

 Who should not take tirzepatide?